Teen Alcohol and Drug AbuseSkip to the navigation

 Health professionals who can diagnose and treat substance abuse problems include:

-- Medical doctors (such as a general practitioner, pediatrician or psychiatrist).
+- Medical doctors (such as a family physician, general practitioner, pediatrician or psychiatrist).

 - A physician assistant.